storyprotocol/documentation/docs/Developers/dev-overview.md

 next:
   description: ''
 ---
-If you're a developer, here is everything you need:
+If you're a developer, here is everything you need

 > 📘 Can't find something?
 >